 Office 365 includes a number of online services with which many campus students and employees are already familiar with.
 Note: Microsoft continues to add new features/applications to Office 365.
 Due to resource limitations, certain features/applications are currently not activated.
 The primary goal of the project team is to migrate/transition all email accounts to Office 365.
 Once this has been completed, our attention will be directed to these features/applications.

 Office 365 desktop apps for Windows/MacOS (Office 365 Subscription)

 The full-fledged version of Office, always up to date.
-On Windows, download and install Word, Excel, PowerPoint, Access, Publisher, Outlook, Skype for Business, and OneDrive for Business.
+On Windows, download and install Word, Excel, PowerPoint, Access, Publisher, Outlook, and OneDrive for Business.
 On Mac, download and install Word, Excel, PowerPoint, Outlook.
 Learn more.